Transverse voltage in anisotropic hydrodynamic conductors

-More interestingly, for a fixed large $\alpha>\alpha_c$, with increasing MC scattering rate $\gamma_{\mathrm{mc}}$, the voltage exhibits an additional sign change between the ballistic region and the hydrodynamic region (cf. green dotted line in Fig. \ref{fig2}a).
-This latter sign change persists for basically all misalignment angles, as is shown in Fig. \ref{fig2}c.
-We can conclude that during the ballistic-hydrodynamic crossover, some anisotropic Fermi surfaces will cause the modulus of the transverse voltage to first decrease, cross zero smoothly and then increase with opposite sign.
-We further observe that $\Phi_y(\varphi)$ can have a quite asymmetric shape, which changes noticeably as a function of $\gamma_{\mathrm{mc}}$.
-As mentioned above Eq.~\eqref{eq:decom}, we want to understand the underlying mechanism for the transverse voltage by decomposing the voltage as an internal stress contribution and MR contribution.
-The two contributions to the stress are shown in Fig.~\ref{fig2}d for the anisotropy parameter $\alpha=0.55$. $\Phi_y$ here is taken as the peak voltage in the whole range of $\varphi$ rotation at a fixed {$\gamma_{\mathrm{mr}}$ and varying with $\gamma_{\mathrm{mc}}$. {In essence, in the hydrodynamic regime such that $\gamma_{\mathrm{mc}}W/v_F\gg 1$, the MR component is vanishing so that} the the internal stress of the quantum fluid becomes the dominant contribution to the transverse voltage.
+In contrast, for a fixed large $\alpha>\alpha_c$, with increasing MC scattering rate $\gamma_{\mathrm{mc}}$, the voltage exhibits an additional sign change between the ballistic region and the hydrodynamic region (cf. green dotted line in Fig. \ref{fig2}a).
+This latter sign change persists for all misalignment angles, as is shown in Fig. \ref{fig2}c.
+Thus, during the ballistic-hydrodynamic crossover, certain anisotropic FSs will cause the modulus of the transverse voltage to decrease, cross zero smoothly and change sign.
+Note that $\Phi_y(\varphi)$ can have a quite asymmetric shape, changing noticeably as a function of $\gamma_{\mathrm{mc}}$.
+To investigate the origin of the transverse voltage, $\Phi_y^{\mathrm{stress}}$ and $\Phi_y^{\mathrm{mr}}$ [Eq.~\eqref{eq:decom}] are shown in Fig.~\ref{fig2}d for the anisotropy parameter $\alpha=0.55$. $\Phi_y$ here is taken as the peak voltage in the whole range of $\varphi$ rotation at a fixed {$\gamma_{\mathrm{mr}}$ and varying with $\gamma_{\mathrm{mc}}$.
+We observe that in the hydrodynamic regime ($\gamma_{\mathrm{mc}}W/v_F\gg 1$), the MR component is vanishing so that the internal stress of the quantum fluid becomes the dominant contribution to the transverse voltage.
 Conversely, the dissipative stress dominates at small $\gamma_{\mathrm{mc}}$, therefore there exists a critical $\gamma^c_{\mathrm{mc}}$ where the two contributions cancel and the sign of transverse voltage $\Phi_y$ reverses.